homermultitext/hmt-web/md/summer2014/editing/palinv.md

        sh palview.sh

-This will create in the hmt-mom build directory a web page called `paleographyViewer.html` that you can open in a web browser in your host operating system.
+This will create in the hmt-mom build directory a directory called `paleography` with web page called `viewer.html` that you can open in a web browser in your host operating system.